meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 **Note:** Fine-tuning was conducted under limited compute resources, with a single GPU and memory-optimized configurations (e.g., 4-bit quantization and adapter-based tuning).
 These constraints limited both the model size (to ≤2B parameters) and the maximum batch size.

-Moreover, due to dataset limitations:

-Balanced subsets were used, and each training regime had an equal number of samples per label.

-No external data augmentation or unsupervised pretraining was applied.

-Evaluation was performed on stratified splits with fixed seeds to ensure consistency.
-Accuracy, precision, recall, and F1 score were tracked throughout the training using Trainer's logging.

 # Evaluation Metric

 The primary evaluation metric is accuracy, computed on a held-out validation set for each configuration.
 It reflects the model’s ability to correctly classify text across varying label granularities.